believer/willcodefor.beer/posts/testing-rescript-at-hemnet.md

 ## Metrics

-A clean build, running `bsb -clean-world` to the remove all the compiled code and then `bsb -make-world`, compiles the Reason code in about **200 ms**.
+A clean build, running `bsb -clean-world` to remove all the compiled code and then `bsb -make-world`, compiles the Reason code in about **200 ms**.

 ![Screenshot 2020-05-14 09 36 57](https://user-images.githubusercontent.com/1478102/81910514-5a5af980-95cc-11ea-8951-3aa466ac423d.png)